erblast/datistics/content/post/2018-08-29-polyglot-conda-environments-command-line.md

 #### Build packages from skeleton

-we have to ad a `r-` prefix to the package name and put the package name in *lowercase*
+we have to ad a `r-` prefix to the package name and put the package name in *lowercase* the build are R-version specific so it is best to specify it in the command.
 ```
-conda build r-rlang
+conda build r-rlang --R 3.5.1
 ```

 ### Check package installations